 Driving the unpaved National Highway 39 to Kotal-e Tamazan

-Kotal-e Tamazan is a high mountain pass reaching an elevation of 2,413m (7,916ft) above sea level, situated on the provincial border of Urozgan and Daykundi in central Afghanistan.
-The pass is a critical logistical point on the National Highway 39 (NH39), a 56 km unpaved corridor connecting Gizab and Nili.
+Kotal-e Tamazan is a high mountain pass at an elevation of 2,413m (7,916ft) above sea level on the border between Urozgan and Daykundi provinces in central Afghanistan.
+The pass is part of the National Highway 39 (NH39), a 56 km dirt track that connects Gizab and Nili.

-How challenging is the National Highway 39 to Kotal-e Tamazan?
+How is the road NH39 to Kotal-e Tamazan?

-What are the driving conditions on the NH39 between Gizab and Nili?
+What are the driving conditions between Gizab and Nili?

 Is the road to Kotal-e Tamazan open in winter?